 Ep.
-14: The Law and Protections for Students with Disabilities
+14: Legal Protections for Students with Disabilities

 Federal, state, and local education policy establish the rights of students with disabilities.
 In this episode, The Windward School’s Committee on Special Education liaisons, Peter Beardsley and Lara Damashek, explain the fundamentals and nuances of special education law.
 They discuss the responsibility of educational teams to ensure that students with disabilities receive equitable, appropriate services.
 This episode provides READ listeners with a deep dive in the key principles of special education policies and processes and how they impact the rights of students with the most common learning disabilities including dyslexia, speech and language impairment, and ADHD.

 Each episode, host Danielle Scorrano identifies key takeaways or “READ bookmarks.”